ddhartma/Spark-Machine-Learning/README.md

 	]
 	```
 	### Inter-document Frequency
-	- If a word appears on a regular base (like 'the', 'a', 'and') it has maybe no deep meaning to get the content
+	- If a word appears on a regular base (like 'the', 'a', 'and') it has (maybe) no deep meaning to get the content.
-	- Those stopwords should be less counted
+	- Those stopwords should be less counted.
-	- TFIDF is useful for that
+	- TFIDF is useful for that.
+It surpasses stopwords.
-	It surpasses stopwords
 	```
 	idf = IDF(inputCol="TF", outputCol="TFIDF")
 	idfModel = idf.fit(df)